What is Unsafe Driving?

 Simply put, this is a 0-point plea bargain.
 If you were accused of speeding, careless driving, or any other moving violation that carries points, this may be a good option for you.

 Keep in mind that you are only able to use this plea bargain two times within a five year period.
-If you were to plead guilty a third time, the Motor Vehicle Commission will actually add 4 points to your record.
+If you plead guilty a third time within five years, the Motor Vehicle Commission will actually add 4 points to your record.

 Should you take this plea bargain?